phit3/large_scale_transformation_prediction/README.md

 # Large-scale transformation prediction
 Large-scale transformation prediction (LSTP) consists of three steps: time-constraing clustering, LSTP training and LSTP inference.
 We provide a separate script for each step.

-Before running any script in the project, please make sure that your system has all required python libraries installed:
+Before running any script in the project, please make sure that your system has all the required python libraries installed:

 ```bash
 pip3 install -r requirements.txt